-Prerequisite: Completion of Math 55 with a minimum grade of C (assumes that the student is comfortable with basic arithmetic operations with whole numbers.)
+Prerequisite: Math 55 assumes that the student is comfortable with basic arithmetic operations with whole numbers.

 A course which provides students with the prerequisite skills necessary for success in Beginning Algebra (MATH 90).
 Students will solve practical problems from daily life, learn how to use their calculator, and prepare for a transition to algebra.